degenerate-developer/lgtm/README.md

 ### Observing and Iterating

 - you can observe the research process in real-time by reading through generated files.
-- create follow-up research queries by running lgtm again alongside `./prompts/runs/`.
+- create follow-up research queries by running lgtm within the same run folder.

 ### WARNING